 - Different kinds of hot water heaters (propane and on-demand electric)

 What Makes This Course Unique

 A Dynamic Learning Experience

 This is not just a bunch of videos of people talking about tiny houses.
 Instead, it’s a comprehensive online education on how to build your own, from the ground up.
 We combine lecture-style instruction with plenty of diagrams and demos so you can see theories put into action.
 In fact, you’ll see several different styles and sizes of tiny houses under construction, giving you a breadth of examples to draw from.
-The result is an engaging program that clearly shows you how to build your own house, whether it’s a tiny house or not-so-tiny house, on wheels, or on a foundation.
+The result is an engaging program that shows you much of what it takes to build your own house, whether it’s a tiny house or not-so-tiny house, on wheels, or on a foundation.

 Not your typical construction workers…

 If you’re tired of being “mansplained” to by well-meaning carpenter friends or sweethearts, or confused by DIY YouTubers with bad camera angles and poor explanations, then you’ve come to the right place!

 This program is taught by an enthusiastic, friendly, and unconventional team of instructors with various backgrounds and identities, led by women.
 Each of them brings a unique perspective, body of experience, and personality to the table.
 As a result, we’re confident that you’ll feel respected and welcomed, and you’ll get your questions answered, even the most basic ones.
 Throughout the video lessons, new vocabulary is explained, and demos and diagrams help make everything more clear.

 Think of this course as your gateway into a new world of building: